Yilin-Yang/covid-3d-printing-mi/flexspirator.md

 the Mask Body makes up the **Facepiece** (not labeled).

 The **Edge Lining** is the edge of the Flexspirator facepiece where it contacts your face.
-It is comprised of [rubber keft-mount weather stripping](https://www.amazon.com/gp/product/B06Y1SND8X) coated with Flex Seal Liquid; the weather stripping is soft and can conform to the wearer's face, while the silicone rubber Flex Seal coating improves its seal against bare skin.
+It is comprised of [rubber kerf-mount weather stripping](https://www.amazon.com/gp/product/B06Y1SND8X) coated with Flex Seal Liquid; the weather stripping is soft and can conform to the wearer's face, while the silicone rubber Flex Seal coating improves its seal against bare skin.